nathan-barry/nathan.rs/content/_index.md

 ## Life

-Outside of school and work, I enjoy [reading](/posts/favorite-books), pickleball, badminton, climbing, pool, and playing the guitar!
+Outside of school and work, I enjoy [reading](/posts/favorite-books), pickleball, badminton, climbing, pool, ping-pong, hiking, social dance, and playing the guitar!
-I also love doing hackathons with friends!
-I've won or placed in every hackathon I've participated in so far.
+I also love doing hackathons with friends and have won or placed in every hackathon I've participated in so far.

+To me, much of life is about creating, instilling, and capturing beauty.
+It is in that spirit that I pursue photography.
+You can view [some of my photos here](https://photos.nathan.rs/).

 I think that the *spirit* of my life philosophy is tersely captured by the quote below, which I came across in the book [The Empire of Pain](https://en.wikipedia.org/wiki/Empire_of_Pain).

 > "I believe that a man should strive for only one thing in life, and that is to have a touch of greatness"
 --- Félix Martí-Ibáñez

-While the previous quote expresses the grand and aspirational, the following gives the humbling required dose of conscientiousness.
+While I like the previous quote, the grand and aspirational must be balanced with a dab of conscientiousness to stay grounded in reality.

 > "The thoughts of others\
 &emsp;&emsp;Were light and fleeting,\